PLCnext/MqttGdsConnector/README.md

 The configuration was loaded successfully, no schema violations were detected.

 **Note:** Every schema violation (missing json separators or missing mandatory fields) will lead to an error at this position.
-The message indicates the kind of the error.
+The message indicates the error type.

 ```
 PxceTcs.Mqtt.GdsConnectorComponent    INFO  - No reconnect port has been specified.